 - Address underlying health conditions, especially chronic bronchitis and lung conditions that cause mucus to build up.

-- Take supplements that can ease colds and reduce congestion, including vitamin C, probiotics, and zinc.
+- Take supplements that can ease colds and reduce congestion.
+Supplements available for purchase online include vitamin C, probiotics, and zinc.

 When to see a doctor